Smallcleugh Mine - Barron's Sump, Longcleugh, Carr's and

 Barron's Sump.

-From Barron's Sump we headed down Longcleugh Vein to the junction
+From Barron's Sump we headed down Longcleugh Vein to the

-condition.
+good condition.
 We eventually came to George Barron's Rise and just past this a

 blockage of large rocks.
 The striking feature of this level was that there were